Follow me on social media!

 Brother: I want to help out my brother a bit, so I fund some money every month in this category to help him.

-Repairments: In case anything breaks I set away some money, so I don’t have to use credit for it.
-You really want to avoid using credit to spend a few hundred euros of repairment – try to save it now!
+Repairments: In case of anything breaks I set away some money, so I don’t have to use credit for it.
+You really want to avoid using credit to spend a few hundred euros on repairment – try to save it now!

 Emergency fund: This is when shit hits the fan.
 When I lose my job or have to leave my home because of any problems and insurance doesn’t pay right away.
 Note that I won’t pay repairments with it, because I know that something will break, it’s not an emergency.

 7) Active: Wishes

 If I want to buy something, I set up a category for it.
 Whenever I have money left over, I put it into the according category so I can buy it whenever I have the required amount of money saved up.

 After buying the thing, this category get’s deleted and all the transactions and money get transferred to the “spending budget”.

 You always know that something has to be replaced.
 This category is really bonus, many people use their savings category for it, but I like to be prepared.